codazoda/globalprotectswitcher/README.md

 * Disable GlobalProtect automatic restart
 * Download the application
 * Set the script to start automatically
-* Log out and then back in to OS X
+* Log out and then back in to Mac OS
 * Give the app accessibility access

 ## Disable GlobalProtect automatic restart